Samuel David Scoles

 Samuel Scoles oversees and manages the Firm's trade reporting and advisory services in the Asia-Pacific.
-He advises multinational corporations, trade associations and sovereign clients on the cross-border movement of goods and services with regard to trade and customs matters.
+He advises multinational corporations, trade associations and sovereign clients on the cross-border movement of goods and services with regards to trade and customs matters.
 Mr. Scoles also serves as primary liaison with the Firm's trade advisory practices in Europe and the Americas.

 Mr. Scoles has worked on antidumping investigations and reviews involving products from Vietnam, Indonesia and Thailand (such as frozen fish fillets, mushrooms, shrimp, paper, and polyethylene retail carrier bags).

 He was appointed to the Free Trade Agreement Panel of Advisors in 2007, formed by International Enterprise (IE) Singapore, an agency under the Ministry of Trade & Industry.

 Mr. Scoles has over twenty years of experience in Asia in both the private and non-profit sectors.